Skip to content

 The keyword-arguments are exactly the class variables from the page schemas Item and Customer above.

-This is how are two databases item_db and customer_db look like in the Notion UI right now:
+This is how our two databases item_db and customer_db look like in the Notion UI right now:

 Notion item database